robert-abc/HTC2022-Sparse-DIP/README.md

 * There are some instructions in the notebook itself.
 * First, we clone the private git repository, where the code and the dataset are.
-* Google Colab will ask for a verification code and then it is possible to access Google Drive directly from the Google Colab.
 * After this, it is possible to execute the rest of the code.